-The Field Guide recommends three foot diameter by three inch depth of mulch or wood chips around trees, keeping it a few inches away from tree trunks.
+The Field Guide recommends adding three foot diameter by three inch depth of wood chips or mulch around trees.
+Keep wood chips or mulch a few inches away from tree trunks.

 For more guidance on tree planting refer to the Tree Planting Detail.